jasperdebles/jasperdebles/README.md

 ### Hi there 👋

+I'm Jasper, a recent graduate in MSc.
+Mathematical Finance and Economics from UNC Charlotte and MSc.
+Applied Economics and Finance from Copenhagen Business School.
+I have experience coding in R, Python, MATLAB, and SQL.

+🌱 I’m currently learning about machine learning methods in Python and improving my SQL skills.

+📫 You can reach me on jasperdebles@gmail.com

+⚡ Fun fact: 我可以说中文一点点

 <!--
 **jasperdebles/jasperdebles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.